Lab 7 Instructions

 These features should not change the default behavior of your functions.

-• Include an option in k_means() to choose the initial clusters in a “smart” way; i.e., a way that is non-random and spreads the clusters out.
+to choose the initial clusters in a “smart” way; i.e., a way that is non-random and spreads the clusters out.Write a function that nicely plots the results of your

-• Include an option in hier_clust() that changes the distance metric used to something besides Euclidean distance.
+that changes the distance metric used to something besides Euclidean distance.Write a function that prints your

 Major Features: